A heuristic for discrete mean values of the derivative of the Riemann zeta function: Introduction

-as $\rho = \beta + i \gamma$ ranges over non-trivial zeros of the Riemann zeta function $\zeta (s)$.
-More recently this assertion has been generalised to higher derivatives:
+Shanks' Conjecture (now a theorem), which dates from 1961, states that $\zeta '(\rho)$ is real and positive in the mean as $\rho = \beta + i \gamma$ ranges over non-trivial zeros of the Riemann zeta function $\zeta (s)$.
+More recently, this assertion has been generalized to higher derivatives: On average, $ \zeta^{(n)}(\rho)$ is positive if $n$ is odd, but negative if $n$ is even.

-The aim of this paper is to show how one can heuristically derive this Generalised Shanks' Conjecture, indeed in quantitative form, almost immediately from an explicit formula known as the Landau--Gonek Theorem.
+The aim of this paper is to show how one can heuristically derive this Generalized Shanks' Conjecture, indeed in quantitative form, almost immediately from an explicit formula known as the Landau--Gonek Theorem.

-The Riemann zeta function $\zeta(s)$ has infinitely many non-trivial zeros, which are numbers $\rho=\beta+i\gamma$ with $0<\rho<1$ that satisfy $\zeta(\rho)=0$.
+The Riemann zeta function $\zeta(s)$ has infinitely many non-trivial zeros, which are numbers $\rho=\beta+i\gamma$ with $0<\beta<1$ that satisfy $\zeta(\rho)=0$.
 The locations of these non-trivial zeros, as we have known for a century and a half (since Riemann), are intimately connected with the distribution of prime numbers.
 While impressive calculations were done by hand over the years (culminating in Titchmarsh and Comrie's verification~\cite{Titchmarsh} that the first thousand zeros of $\zeta(s)$ lie on the critical line $\beta=\frac12$), the advent of electronic computers in the middle of the 20th century provided a significant boost to computations of the non-trivial zeros.

 Shanks first made his conjecture \cite{ShanksConj} when he was reviewing Haselgrove's tables \cite{Has60} of numerical values of the Riemann zeta function.
 He plotted the graph of $t \mapsto \zeta ( \frac{1}{2} + it)$ and noticed that the way this curve approaches the origin, mainly through the third and fourth quadrants, suggests the phase of $\zeta'(\frac{1}{2} + i \gamma)$ is close to zero in the mean and thus $\zeta'(\frac{1}{2} + i \gamma)$ is positive and real in the mean.
-This observation stands in contrast to the general behaviour of the function $\zeta'(\frac12+it)$, whose mean value tends quickly to~$0$.
-We present a different graph to the one Shanks created: Figure~\ref{first derivative} shows the graph of $\zeta ' (\rho)$ for the first 100,000 zeros of $\zeta (s)$, which clearly displays symmetry and a bias towards the positive side of the complex plane.
+This observation stands in contrast to the general behavior of the function $\zeta'(\frac12+it)$, whose mean value tends quickly to~$0$.
+We present a different graph to the one Shanks created.
+Figure~\ref{first derivative} shows the graph of $\zeta ' (\rho)$ for the first 100,000 zeros of $\zeta (s)$, which clearly displays symmetry and a bias towards the positive side of the complex plane.

 In 1985, Conrey, Ghosh and Gonek \cite{CGG88} were looking for a straightforward proof of the fact that there are infinitely many simple zeros of $\zeta (s)$.
 To this end, they used the Cauchy--Schwarz inequality to write